dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/subscription-methods.md

 ---
 type: docs
-title: "Declarative, streaming and programmatic subscription methods"
+title: "Declarative, streaming, and programmatic subscription methods"
 linkTitle: "Subscription methods"
 weight: 3000
 description: "Learn more about the methods by which Dapr allows you to subscribe to topics."